Cloudlynx/docs/creatingkeypairs.rst

 How to Create a Keypair using Linux
 -----------------------------------

-1. Open a terminal and enter the following command and follow the instructions
+1. Open a terminal and enter the following command and follow the instructions:

         $ ssh-keygen –b 4096 –t rsa –C training

 .. image:: _static/keypairs/fig1_linux.png
    :alt: Generating Keypair

-2. Add the SSH key to the ssh-agent using the ssh-add command
+2. Add the SSH key to the ssh-agent using the ssh-add command:

         $ ssh-add linux_keypair